cristinacolpos/PELA-blocks/README.md

 # PELA Blocks
-## Parametric 3D Printed LEGO-compatible Blocks
+## LEGO-compatible Parametric 3D Printed Blocks

 3D print snap-together objects in exotic materials and geometries.
 This can be used to make exotic-shapes and materials.
-It is also great for creating enclosures for sensors, actuators, computers and IoT devices with commercial PELA and PELA Technics parts.
+It is also great for creating enclosures for sensors, actuators, computers and IoT devices with mass produced blocks and technic parts.
 Fully parametric fine-tuning parameters and calibration allow for a perfect fit with different materials, printers, nozzle sizes and slicer settings.

 These designs are not by the LEGO corporation.
 They are compatible with LEGO and similar blocks available from multiple manufacturers.
 These design are legal to use because the associated patents have expired.
 These designs are not identical to LEGO.
 They are specially modified for easy 3D printing and offered in the spirit of open source hardware innovation.
 If what you want is available as injection moulded ABS plastic, buy it for the high quality and durability.
 These model are helpful if you want something customized and special, or in an unusual material or for a quick replacement part.